Expand search form

 Habitat

 As an amphibian, eastern tiger salamanders depend on both aquatic and terrestrial habitats to complete their life cycle.
-The water source must be free of predatory fish and be present for 3 to 7 months a year for breeding, laying eggs and raising larvae.
-Terrestrial habitat includes grasslands, savannas and woodland edges usually adjacent to breeding sites, and is used for foraging, burrowing and overwintering.
 This need for both habitats increases the number of threats caused from an unhealthy, fragmented ecosystem.
+The water source must be free of predatory fish and be present for three to seven months a year for breeding, laying eggs and raising larvae.
+Terrestrial habitat includes grasslands, savannas and woodland edges usually adjacent to breeding sites, and are used for foraging, burrowing and overwintering.

 Did You Know?